Thomas Fire Caps an Unprecedented Fire Season

-The final California wildfire of the year has been decimating much of Ventura and Santa Barbara counties since early December, 2017.
+The final California wildfire of the year, Thomas Fire has been decimating much of Ventura and Santa Barbara counties since early December, 2017.
 In terms of acreage, this final inferno is the largest in the history of the state.
-In terms of how this fire has spread and behaved, many veterans claim they’ve never seen anything like it.
+In terms of how the fire has spread and behaved, many veterans claim they’ve never seen anything like it.

-All up and down the state this season, battling one devastating blaze after another, California has just suffered one of the most destructive fires in its history – the Thomas fire.
+All up and down the state this season, battling one devastating blaze after another, California has just suffered one of the most destructive fires in its history.
 The Thomas fire has reached the top of the list of history’s most destructive fires to ever chew through California.

 Consider some statistics showing the toll the Thomas fire has taken thus far: